official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 a second resolution would be required, ruling it neither in nor out.
 It would be too much for the US to accept two resolutions now.”

-16 UN Security Council, 16 September 2002, ‘Letter dated 16 September from the Secretary‑General
+[^16]: UN Security Council, 16 September 2002, ‘Letter dated 16 September from the Secretary‑General
-addressed to the President of the Security Council’ (S/2002/1034).
-17 Minute Manning to Prime Minister, 17 September 2002, ‘Iraq’.
+[^17]: Minute Manning to Prime Minister, 17 September 2002, ‘Iraq’.
-18 Letter Rycroft to Sedwill, 17 September 2002, ‘Iraq: Prime Minister’s Meeting with Foreign Secretary and Sir Jeremy Greenstock, 17 September’.
+[^18]: Letter Rycroft to Sedwill, 17 September 2002, ‘Iraq: Prime Minister’s Meeting with Foreign Secretary and

 210

-The Report of the Iraq Inquiry*  The “proposed declaration of Iraq’s WMD should be an update rather than
+*  The “proposed declaration of Iraq’s WMD should be an update rather than

 a final and complete declaration … [pursued] in parallel with the return of inspectors, not delay the inspectors’ return”.